SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/prediction.md

 ONNX format doesn’t provide a representation for pre-processing steps.
 For deep learning models like CNN which deal with image data, the necessary pre-processing steps must be applied to the images and the result should be sent in JSON format as an input to the ONNX model.

->**Note**: An active subscription of Onnx microservice is required to leverage this API.
+>**Info**: An active subscription of the Onnx microservice is required to leverage this API.

 |HEADERS||
 |:---|:---|